proxytranslation/user-docs/dashboard/menu/discovery/pages.md

 **Copy current URL list to clipboard** will open a new dialog containing project information and all pages in a pre-selected list.
 You can copy & paste this list, or click on Export to receive an XLS spreadsheet in an e-mail.

 **Search bar** When the page list gets too long to scroll through manually, you can use the Search Bar to look up any path names that match your query.
-This is a forward-search (note that regexen are not supported in the Page list).
+This is a forward-search (note that regular expressions are not supported in the Page list).